Transition to the Next Destination (College or many other options!)

 - Consider whether the student needs vaccinations.
 Some institutions will require up to date Covid vaccination, and some may recommend a Meningitis B vaccination.

 - Consider the implications of HIPAA (Health Insurance Portability and Accountability Act) and FERPA (Family Educational Rights & Privacy Act) privacy laws and, if you choose, set up four legal documents in case of a crisis:

 - Health Care Power of Attorney so that parent/ guardians can help make health-related decisions;

 - HIPAA Authorization so that providers will share health information with parent/ guardians;

 - Financial Power of Attorney so that you parent/ guardians can manage finances;

 - Education Record Release so that parent/ guardians will receive educational notices, including but not exclusively related to grades or financial aid.
 Institutions may have their own HIPAA and FERPA-related waivers; inquire and fill out.

 Go to Parents’ Weekend.
-You may hear much more in person than you do via Skype, and you can assess your student’s health and situation.
+You may hear much more in person than you do via FaceTime, and you can assess your student’s health and situation.
 Since the priority should be time with your student, feel free to skip college- organized activities if you want a chance to just be together.

 Other than designated holidays, discuss if and how often your student will come home or you will visit.